vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 ## Extra Flax and Optax Tidbits
 - Flax Train State
+    - Could just use a namedtuple, but Flax has a nice inbuilt one.
 - Learning Rate schedulers
     - Linear, w/ warmup
 - Grad clipping and chaining